 SpamRazer is an anti-spam engine that filters emails through the use of mail fingerprints, sender reputation, content analysis, and heuristics.
 This article describes how to refresh broken or corrupt SpamRazer definitions.

 Broken definitions will result in this filter acting in an abnormal manner, either blocking emails which should not be blocked i.e. false positives or when the SpamRazor filter isn't blocking obvious spam.

-Ensure that the Automatic updates option is selected by navigating to GFI MailEssentials > Anti-Spam > Anti-Spam Filters > SpamRazor.
+Ensure that Automatic updates option is selected by navigating to GFI MailEssentials > Anti-Spam > Anti-Spam Filters > SpamRazor.
 The Update options section under the Updates tab may show the current version of definition updates as N/A.

-If enabled, the Administrator may also receive a notification Email stating that the last update attempt was unsuccessful.
+If enabled, the Administrator may also receive a notification Email stating the last update attempt was unsuccessful.

 The following steps will refresh the SpamRazer definitions which may have become corrupted:

 - Open the Windows Control Panel, choose Administrative Tools, locate Services on the list (Fig. 1.), and double-click it.

 Fig. 1.
 Opening the Services window from the Control Panel.